alg810/CardServerProxy/plugins/DcwFilterPlugin/README.DcwFilterPlugin.txt

 It requires at least 2 connectors and enough capacity to always use redundant-forwarding in the proxy, or every single reply will end up blocked.

+Force-continuity will intercept replies that have one of the two dcws zeroed out, and attempt to reinsert the non-zero dcw from the previous reply in the sequence (when available) to help clients that don't deal gracefully with this issue.
+Hopefully, an all zero dcw should only be seen in the first reply after zap to a new service that wasn't previously cached.

 TODO/SUGGESTIONS:
 - Optional DCW checksum zeroing.